florianstoegmueller/qfr/README.md

 Developers: Lukas Burgholzer, Hartwig Bauer, Stefan Hillmich and Robert Wille.

-If you have any questions feel free to contact us using [iic_quantum@jku.at](mailto:iic_quantum@jku.at) or by creating an issue on GitHub.
+If you have any questions feel free to contact us using [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on GitHub.

 ## Usage